PhD Program FAQs

 To be eligible for the CSSW Doctoral Program, an applicant must have:

-• A master’s degree in social work (strongly recommended for the Advanced Practice track) or a related discipline.
+• A master’s degree in Social Work (required for the Advanced Practice track) or a related discipline.

 • Excellent undergraduate and graduate academic records.